YaelBatat/Handly/README.md

 - [pygame](https://www.pygame.org/) – Game interfaces
 - [gTTS](https://pypi.org/project/gTTS/) – Text-to-speech feedback

 ---

 ## 🙏 Acknowledgments

-- Based on the amazing work of the [MMPT Research Group](https://github.com/J22Melody/fairseq/tree/main/examples/MMPT)
+- Based on the amazing work of the (SignClip) [MMPT Research Group](https://github.com/J22Melody/fairseq/tree/main/examples/MMPT)
 - Thanks to Google for MediaPipe and Drive API tools
 - Special thanks to Gal Katzhendler for his supervision and guidance
 - Inspired by the need for inclusive, interactive educational tools for ASL